An ESCO is an energy service company specialized in energy efficiency improvement services.

 To further support the growth of the ESCOs market, LCEC launched related initiatives in NEEAP 2011-2015 and 2016-2020 to provide ESCOs with the suitable financial, fiscal and technical incentives and to remove all the obstacles hindering their growth.
 To support this initiative, LCEC has offered periodical trainings, workshops and seminars on energy audit activities and procedures to technician, engineers, bankers and to all those involved in the field.

+The LCEC has been promoting ESCO business since 2001 when it launched a nationwide project of energy audits for medium to large facilities called “Lebanon Cross Sectorial Energy Efficiency and Removal of Barriers to ESCOs’ Operation”.
+This project was financed by the Global Environment Facility (GEF) and managed by the United Nations Development Programme (UNDP).
+It was mainly targeting the high combined consumption of energy in industrial plants and buildings, where the potential for energy savings is important and promising.
 Over 125 audits were completed within the project, mostly for large facilities.
-At the beginning of the project, 100% of the audit cost was covered by the LCEC; later on 50% by the LCEC and the other half were paid by the owner of the facility.
-At the end of the project, LCEC was only financing 30% of the audit cost, when the public became aware about the importance of the energy audit process.
+At the beginning of the project, 100% of the audit cost was covered by the LCEC; later on 50% by the LCEC and the other half was covered by the owner of the facility.
+At the end of the project, the LCEC was only financing 30% of the audit cost, when the public became aware about the importance of the energy audit process.

 Only one ESCO was operational at the beginning of the project while by 2010 eight ESCOs were active and nowadays more than forty are present on the market and fifteen are already qualified by LCEC.